Federal Pell Grants

-The VGAP state grant is available to Virginia residents who graduated from a Virginia high school with a 2.5 GPA or higher.
+The VGAP is available to Virginia residents who graduated from a Virginia high school with a 2.5 GPA or higher.
 Students must be first-time freshmen enrolled at J Sargeant Reynolds Community College full-time (12+ credits).
 Awards may be renewed for a second year for students who have maintained full-time enrollment, a minimum 2.0 GPA or higher at J Sargeant Reynolds Community College, and continue to demonstrate financial need.

 Virginia Part-Time Assistance (PTAP)